 4. Seamless Accounting Sync & Reimbursement

 The traditional way: An expense gets approved.
 Someone re-keys it into QuickBooks: vendor, amount, category, tax, cost centre.
 GL codes get mismatched because expense categories don't align with the chart of accounts.
-A "Travel" expense might need to split across airfare, accommodation, meals, and ground transport.
 Finance spends hours mapping and correcting.
+Then employees chase finance for reimbursement status.

 The Real Win: Auto sync eliminates the "two systems, two truths" problem.
 Expense data and accounting data are the same data, just viewed in different places.
 And employees stop asking "when will I get reimbursed?" because they already know.